Photographs by Thomas Dinesen (dating from 1921)

 Michelle K. Angwenyi and Ingrid Pollard

-Messums London is pleased to present Tales of Africa, an exhibition of 15 photographs of renowned author Karen Blixen’s life in Kenya and a commentary on the objects as markers of colonial history.
+Tales of Africa is an exhibition of 15 photographs of renowned author Karen Blixen’s life in Kenya and a commentary on the objects as markers of colonial history.
 Captured a hundred years ago, the majority of the pictures were taken by Thomas Dinesen, the younger brother of Karen Blixen.
 The images serve as a visual insight into Blixen’s world-famous memoir of her years in Kenya, Out of Africa (1937), which provided for a mystical vision of Kenya with continuing effects today.

 This ambiguous photographic collection offers intimate depictions of Karen Blixen’s daily life in Kenya through her brother’s eyes; at times bucolic, romantic and free-spirited, yet undoubtedly shaped by colonial power structures.
 Viewers are encouraged to confront the photographs in this collection as time and place-specific artefacts in order to appreciate their sociological pertinence, pictorial tropes and orchestration.